pop4959/srmap/README.md

 lvl.save('map.sr')
 ```

-Once you have the level, you will need to replace another one in the `{STEAM}/userdata/{NUMBER}/207140/remote/` directory with it, where `{STEAM}` is your Steam installation path, and `{NUMBER}` is a Steam ID associated with the account you will be opening the game with.
+Once you have the level, you will need to replace another one in the `{STEAM}/userdata/{ID}/207140/remote/` directory with it, where `{STEAM}` is your Steam installation path, and `{ID}` is the Steam ID3 associated with the account you will be opening the game with.
 Then, simply start the game and you can play/edit/publish your level.